19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Arcane Eye.md

 | Range    | Self                                                             |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)                           |

-You create an arcane eye in your palm.
+You conjure an arcane eye that lasts for the duration.

 The eye must remain within 30 feet of you at all times.